Supply Chain Web App

 Next, I launch an EC2 instance with medium size, Ubuntu OS and EBS (28 GB).
 I tested various instance sizes and found these specs to be the minimum to run my application without crashing.
 After that, I configured the EC2 instance’s security groups to allow inbound HTTPS, HTTP and SSH traffic.
 I installed Docker on the EC2.

-branch is pushed.
+For CD, I used GitHub Actions and wrote the workflow here.
+This workflow will perform below actions when the main branch is pushed.
 I also set up Actions secrets for this workflow.
 Refer to this guide Step 4 for more details on setting up CD pipeline.

 - Build the container image